Anthrocon/www/content/Registration/registration/index.md

 **You must be registered for Anthrocon in order to reserve an Anthrocon-block hotel room**.
 For more details on process, refer to [our Hotels page](/hotel).

-### At-the-door membership availability
+### At-the-Door Membership Availability

-Due to the extremely high demand and limited supply of benefits, we will NOT be selling upgraded tiers of memberships (Sponsors and above) at the door — only weekend "Attending” level and day passes will be available to purchase while availability lasts.
+On-site purchases will start on Friday of the convention as Thursday will be for pre-registration pickup only.
+Due to the limited supply of benefits, we will NOT be selling upgraded tiers of memberships (Sponsors and above) at the door — only weekend "Attending” level and day passes will be available to purchase while availability lasts.

-### Ultrasponsor/Supersponsor/Sponsor only available pre-registration

-A limited number of Ultrasponsor, Supersponsor, and Sponsor memberships will be sold during online pre-registration only.
-They will not be available after pre-registration closes.

 ***